ptc-iot-sharing/ThingworxDemoWebpackWidget/README.md

     git clone http://roicentersvn.ptcnet.ptc.com/placatus/DemoWebpackWidget.git
     ```
 2. Open `package.json` and configure the `name`, `description`, and other fields you find relevant
-3. Run `npm install`.
+3. Run `yarn install`.
 This will install the development dependencies for this project.
-4. Run `npm run init`.
+4. Run `yarn run init`.
 This will create sample runtime and ide typescript files using the name.
 5. Start working on your widget.

 ### Adding dependencies

-Dependencies can be added from [npm](https://www.npmjs.com/), using the `npm install DEPENDENCY_NAME --save` command, or by adding them directly to `package.json`, under `dependencies`.
-After adding them to `package.json`, you should run `npm install`.
+Dependencies can be added from [npm](https://www.npmjs.com/), using the `yarn install DEPENDENCY_NAME --save` command, or by adding them directly to `package.json`, under `dependencies`.
+After adding them to `package.json`, you should run `yarn install`.
-If you are using a javascript library that also has typescript mappings you can install those using `npm install --save @types/DEPENDENCY_NAME`.
+If you are using a javascript library that also has typescript mappings you can install those using `yarn install --save @types/DEPENDENCY_NAME`.

 ### Building and publishing

 The following commands allow you to build and compile your widget:

-* `npm run build`: builds the production version of the widget.
+* `yarn run build`: builds the production version of the widget.
 Creates a new extension zip file under the `zip` folder.
-The production version is optimized for sharing and using in production enviroments.
+The production version is optimized for sharing and using in production environments.
-* `npm run upload`: creates a build, and uploads the extension zip to the thingworx server configured in `package.json`.
-The build is created for developement, with source-maps enabled.
+* `yarn run upload`: creates a build, and uploads the extension zip to the thingworx server configured in `package.json`.
+The build is created for development, with source-maps enabled.
-* `npm run watch`: watches the source files, and whenever they change, do a build.
+* `yarn run watch`: watches the source files, and whenever they change, do a build.

 ## Example of widgets that use this starter kit

-* [SVGViewer](http://roicentersvn/placatus/SvgViewerWidget): Allows viewing, interacting and manipulating SVG files in Thingworx.
+* [SVGViewer](https://github.com/ptc-iot-sharing/SvgViewerWidgetTWX): Allows viewing, interacting and manipulating SVG files in Thingworx.
 Contains examples of using external libraries.
-* [BMView](http://roicentersvn/BogdanMihaiciuc/BMView): Allows using BMView and constraint-based layouts in Thingworx.
+* [BMView](https://github.com/ptc-iot-sharing/BMView): Allows using BMView and constraint-based layouts in Thingworx.
-* [BMCollectionView](http://roicentersvn/BogdanMihaiciuc/BMCollectionView): Displays a highly customizable collection of reusable items.
+* [BMCollectionView](https://github.com/ptc-iot-sharing/BMCollectionView): Displays a highly customizable collection of reusable items.
-* [Calendar](http://roicentersvn/BogdanMihaiciuc/Calendar): A calendar widget for Thingworx built using the fullcalendar library.
+* [Calendar](https://github.com/ptc-iot-sharing/CalendarWidgetTWX): A calendar widget for Thingworx built using the fullcalendar library.
 Contains examples of using external libraries as well as referencing global external libraries without including them in the built package.
-* [mxDiagramViewer](http://roicentersvn/placatus/MxGraphDiagramWidget): Uses an much older version of this starter kit.
+* [mxDiagramViewer](https://github.com/ptc-iot-sharing/MXGraphDiagramWidgetTWX): Uses an much older version of this starter kit.
 Contains examples of using external libraries.